ajhenley/gitbook/variables.md

 Interactivity requires several different concepts working together.
 Let's go through each one at a time.

-Variables: If you paid attention in Algebra class you may recall the concept of variables in mathematics.
-You know, 2x + 13 = 25.
-X is a variable that holds the value 6.
+**Variables**: If you paid attention in Algebra class you may recall the concept of variables.
+So an equation like 2x + 13 = 25 allows us to find the value of x.
+What is x?
+It's a variable that holds a value.
 Programming languages have variables, too.
 The concept is the same:
 <blockquote>A variable is a name that refers to a location that holds a value.</blockquote>

-Variables in Java have four major differences from math variables:
+####Variables in Java have four major differences from math variables:
 * Variable names can be more than one letter long.
 * Variables can hold more than just numbers; they can hold text or any Java data type.
-* You have to choose what type of values the variable will hold when the variable is first created.
+* You choose the type of values the variable will hold when the variable is created.
-* The value of a variable (but not its type) can change throughout the program.
-The variable score might start out with a value of 0, but by the end of the program, score might hold the value 413500 instead.
+* The value of a variable can (and often will) change.
+The data type will not change.

-<p>Okay, enough discussion.
-Let&rsquo;s get to the code!
-I&rsquo;m not going to tell you what the name of the file is supposed to be.
-You&rsquo;ll have to figure it out for yourself.</p>
+Okay, enough chit chat.
+Let's write code!
+I'm not going to tell you what the name of the file is supposed to be.
+You'll have to figure it out for yourself.</p>
 <pre class="code java literal-block"><span class="ln"> 1 </span><span class="keyword declaration">public</span> <span class="keyword declaration">class</span> <span class="name class">CreatingVariables</span>
 <span class="ln"> 2 </span><span class="operator">{</span>
 <span class="ln"> 3 </span>    <span class="keyword declaration">public</span> <span class="keyword declaration">static</span> <span class="keyword type">void</span> <span class="name function">main</span><span class="operator">(</span> <span class="name">String</span><span class="operator">[]</span> <span class="name">args</span> <span class="operator">)</span>